-The Marathon Swimming Hall of Fame, organized in 1971 when the World Professional Marathon Swimming Federation voted to sponsor the Marathon Swimming Foundation, named six persons in April as new electees to the roll of honor.
-This brings to 54 the number of swimmers and contributors to the sport who have been honored.
-The 1971 electees are Miss Elaine Gray (England), Miss Shadia El Rageb (Egypt), Baptista Pereira (Portugal), Enrico Tiraboschi (Italy), Jason Zirganos (Greece), and contributor James P. Toomey (USA).
-The Selection Committee consisted of Commander C. Gerald Forsberg, President of the Channel Swimming Association (England), Buck Dawson, Executive Director of the International Swimming Hall of Fame (USA) and Joe Grossman, the World Professional Marathon Swimming Federation Secretary-Treasurer [shown on left].
+The Marathon Swimming Hall of Fame, organized in 1971 when the World Professional Marathon Swimming Federation sponsored the Marathon Swimming Foundation, has named 54 electees to the roll of honor.
+The 1971 electees are Elaine Gray (England), Shadia El Rageb (Egypt), Baptista Pereira (Portugal), Enrico Tiraboschi (Italy), Jason Zirganos (Greece), and contributor James Toomey (USA).
+The Selection Committee included Commander Gerald Forsberg, Channel Swimming Association president, International Swimming Hall of Fame Executive Director Buck Dawson and WPMSF Secretary Joe Grossman.

 Copyright © 2008-2017 by World Open Water Swimming Association